Research

 Recent projects

-Identifying the drivers of contaminant mixture toxicity in the aquatic environment.
+Understanding the drivers of contaminant mixture toxicity in surface water.

 Recent projects